aloyanani/EDA/README.md

 ## How to Use

 1. Clone Panchul’s repository.
-2. Navigate to the folder `basics-graphics-music/labs/3_music/3_1_note_recognizer` and copy your file into it.
+2. Navigate to the folder `basics-graphics-music/labs/3_music/3_1_note_recognizer` and copy my file into it.
 3. Run the code